OHMMYCodeEz/Script/README.md

     if Distance < 25 then
         Speed = 45
     elseif Distance < 50 then
-        Speed = 1000
+        Speed = 900
     elseif Distance < 150 then
-        Speed = 900
+        Speed = 800
     elseif Distance < 250 then
-        Speed = 800
+        Speed = 700
     elseif Distance < 500 then
         Speed = 600
     elseif Distance < 750 then
         Speed = 450
     elseif Distance >= 1000 then
-        Speed = 370
+        Speed = 400
     end
     game:GetService("TweenService"):Create(
         game.Players.LocalPlayer.Character.HumanoidRootPart,